 |Output Ports||DVI, S-Video|

 This is the most powerful PCI graphics card on this list.
 Here we have EVGA GeForce 6200 PCI graphics card that comes with 512MB DDR2 memory.
-Unlike other cards, this is not a low profile graphics card but a full-sized card.
+Unlike other cards, this is not a low-profile graphics card but a full-sized card.
 This card comes with passive cooling with a smaller heatsink.

-This card comes with 4 processing cores and it supports a maximum analog resolution of 2048 x 1536 and maximum digital resolution of 1920 x 1080 pixels.
-It comes with DVI, VGA, S-Video ports and supports Windows XP / Vista (both 32-bit & 64-bit versions).
+This card comes with 4 processing cores and it supports a maximum analog resolution of 2048 x 1536 and a maximum digital resolution of 1920 x 1080 pixels.
+It comes with DVI, VGA, and S-Video ports and supports Windows XP / Vista (both 32-bit & 64-bit versions).
 It can also work with Windows 7 without any issue.
 You can download the Windows 7 drivers for it from the EVGA or GeForce Official website.
-It requires a 300W power supply for its working which may seem a little on a higher side for an older card.
+It requires a 300W power supply for its working which may seem a little on the higher side for an older card.
 Highly Recommended by me.

 |EVGA GeForce 6200 512Mb DDR2 PCI Specifications|